cwatt/dunlop_popdynamics/README.md

 # dunlop_popdynamics

-Scripts for Wattenburger and Buckley XXX.
+Scripts for Wattenburger and Buckley 2023.

 <Link to paper goes here>